-Four Day Beard’s music is brooding and dynamic indie rock with post-punk, shoegaze, psychedelic and experimental elements.
+Four Day Beard’s music is a brooding, dynamic blend of alternative / indie rock, post-punk, blues and experimental elements.

 Four Day Beard’s second album, Somnium, released on April 1, 2020 with Vinyl, CD and Digital Distribution.
 Somnium is a follow up to their 2016 debut self-titled album.